rpnlatex v1.4.2

 Matrix Manipulation: These commands operate on existing matrices.

-• E Insert spaces and ellipses before the last row and column in a matrix, in order to notate a matrix that is not fully written out.
+• E Insert spaces and dots before the last row and column in a matrix, in order to notate a matrix that is not fully written out.

 • s Split a matrix into its component rows, putting each row onto the stack.
 To split by columns instead, use the T transpose command first.